xtuml/bridgepoint/doc-bridgepoint/notes/9932_prj_export_int.md

 the error, but again without success.
 The problem is happening in eclipse code that is outside of BridgePoint control.
 We are calling the proper function `IWorkbench.close()` to exit the application.
 No solution to making this error go away was found.

+7.2  Removed obsolete and unused function `migrateSLDTs` from `ImportHelper.java`.
+The function has no implementation and is not called from anywhere.

+7.3  It is not clear why the resolution and assignment of component references inside the (now properly constructed) transaction in `ImportHelper` does not cause a persist of the in-memory data to occur.
+It could be that there is a race condition between persistence launched by a listener and the application shutdown is happening.
+Whatever the cause, it is clear that making sure the CLI Import persists everything before shutting down by making a direct invocation is a clear fix for this issue.

 ### 8. Unit Test